 After the accident, Manny came out the other end as a survivor.
 A burn survivor.
 Life as a burn survivor is one of renewal, in more ways than one.
 Manny had to learn many things over again, from using silverware to walking.
 While Manny adjusted to being a burn survivor, he struggled to get to a life beyond his burns.
 He focused on helping other burn survivors and giving of himself.
 When he married in 2014, Manny realized he was not just living as a burn survivor but a life beyond his burns.

 Today, Manny lives as many others in a hectic suburbia with his family.
 But he isn’t like everyone else; he has endured and overcome what many can’t even imagine.
 Manny realized that his story wasn’t his alone and needed to be shared.
 A life of surviving the burns that is a testament of will and compassion.
-A story of making all change a positive, overcoming adversity, finding the power and strength in you to succeed, and not wasting any precious moments in life.
+As a Motivational Speaker, Manny shares a story of making all change a positive, overcoming adversity, finding the power and strength in you to succeed, and not wasting any precious moments in life.